Skip to main content

 .env.productionProduction environment settings

-The active file is selected based on the ENVIRONMENT variable:
+The active file is selected via the --env flag:

 # Use staging settings